 You are here:

-Silvia Quiroa is the executive director of CESTA, Friends of the Earth El Salvador, and has been a member of the organization for the past 17 years.
-Silvia has an MSc in environmental management and she specialized in solid waste and water management.
+Silvia Quiroa, Vice-chair.
+Silvia is the Executive director of CESTA, Friends of the Earth El Salvador, and has been a member of the organisation for the past 17 years.
+She has an MSc in environmental management and she specialised in solid waste and water management.
 She has developed and followed up environmental projects and proposals.

 Lucia Ortiz, Treasurer.
 Lucia joined Friends of the Earth Brazil in 2000 as a rebel geologist and environmental justice activist, committed to fighting coal power plants and mining in southern Brazil.
 Since then, she has joined the antiglobalisation movement, taken part in the World Social Forum and several international fora, and been in charge of local campaigns and national networks.
 She has acted as Regional coordinator for the Climate Justice and Energy programme in ATALC, and International coordinator of the Economic Justice and Resisting Neoliberalism programme for Friends of the Earth International.
 Nowadays, she is a mother, ecologist, feminist, anti-racist, antifascist movement builder, committed to system change and internationalist solidarity, and President of Friends of the Earth Brazil.